pixelable/SecureSpeech/Implementation/README.md

 Output is saved in ner_output.json.

 ## Generation Usage
 These packages generate synthetic audio files reading random transcripts from LibriSpeech ASR corpus.
-For each of the 34 specific speakers, 10 utterances is generated.
-For random speakers, 156 random speakers are generated using a random combination of gender, pitch, accent.
-And each of the random speakers are used to generate 10 utterances with varying pitch modulation, speaking rate, and channel condition.
+A random speaker created from a random speaker description will voice the replaced_ner output transcripts given.

 1. Run for specific speaker generation:
 ```bash